 When I graduated in 2006 I began working as a software engineer at a startup called SIPeerior Technologies with a team of a fellow William & Mary folks working on next generation Voice Over IP (VoIP) software that utilized Peer-to-Peer technology.
 Next I worked at Solertium Corporation as a web developer where I created and maintained dozens of websites for various clients on their open-source Content Management System ranging from large high-traffic sites like the IUCN Red List of Endangered Species to smaller, local sites like the Blue Talon Bistro and the Cheese Shop.

 A familiar place

-I was so excited when I was offered the opportunity to join back with the Creative Services team in the summer of 2010 and now I work mainly on the technical side of things, helping to develop web applications of all kinds to support W&M's communication and marketing goals (including working with the main W&M website, Social Stream, the Dress the Griffin iOS and Android app, W&M Events, and Ampersandbox).
+I was so excited when I was offered the opportunity to join back with the Creative Services (now University Web & Design) team in the summer of 2010 and now I work mainly on the technical side of things, helping to develop web applications of all kinds to support W&M's communication and marketing goals (including working with the main W&M website, Social Stream, the Dress the Griffin iOS and Android app, W&M Events, and Ampersandbox).
 I also head up W&M's Social Media User's Group and help to coordinate our social media efforts on campus.

 On the non-technical side of things I am a "cat-person", I love traveling (near, far, anywhere), food (cooking it, eating it, taking pictures of it when no one is looking) and photography (visit my Flickr page to check out my photos).
 I also attempt to frequently update my personal blog chronicling my travels, joys (and sometimes not so joys) of owning a house, cooking experiments and any other random thoughts that happen to make their way onto the web.